lgmoneda/lgmoneda.github.io/_posts/2020-01-12-one-on-one-guide.md

 It's hard to remember everything on top of your head, so prepare for it.

-> "I can't think about anything!
-My 1:1 starts in 10 minutes and my list is empty, please help me!"
+> I can't think about anything!
+My 1:1 starts in 10 minutes and my list is empty, please help me!

 Don't worry.
 Try to ask yourself these questions and soon you'll have something: